marcupan/rust-server-no-lib/README.md

 # rust-server-no-lib
-Study project.
 Rust server with no crates.
+Stury project based on Rust book tutorial.